Graduate Council

 Click here for an overview of various types of proposals that must be submitted to the Graduate Council.

 Some items require a vote by the members of the Graduate Council, whereas other items are considered notification items only.
 This list is not all-inclusive.
-If you have questions about whether or not an item needs to be reviewed by the Graduate Council, contact Dr. Tiffany Plantan, Executive Director of the Graduate School, at t.plantan@miami.edu or (305) 284-4154.
+If you have questions about whether or not an item needs to be reviewed by the Graduate Council, contact Sabrina Mendoza, Associate Provost of Academic Affairs, at sabrinamendoza@miami.edu or (305) 284-4154.

 Proposal Process and Procedures